aredn/aredn/README.md

 * Middle Port with "<..>" icon: DtDLink (vlan 2)
 * Right Port with "<..>" icon: LAN (untagged)

-IMPORTANT: For Gl.iNet devices, when initially installing AREDN on OpenWRT, you *MUST* uncheck the "Keep Settings" checkbox.
+IMPORTANT: For Gl.iNet devices, when initially installing AREDN® on OpenWRT, you *MUST* uncheck the "Keep Settings" checkbox.

 ## Submitting Bug Reports

-Please submit all issues to http://github.com/aredn/aredn/issues
+Please submit all issues to https://github.com/aredn/aredn/issues

 ## Developer Only Information

-The AREDN firmware is based on OpenWrt with additional packages and patches.
+The AREDN® firmware is based on OpenWrt with additional packages and patches.
 A Makefile automates the entire process to create firmware images.

 ### Building with Docker
 Installing the Docker environment on your windows/linux/mac machine is a pre-requisite.
 A docker 'container' has been pre-configured with an aredn linux build environment.
 Alternative instructions are below if you wish to setup your linux install with the compiler pre-requisites necessary to do the build.